 Invest in guest bedding.
 Buy the best quality, neutral colored sheets you can afford and set them aside for guests.
 That way, they’ll remain pristine.
 You really don’t want your guests sleeping on spotted or worn sheets.
 Same with the pillows.
 Keep a pair of fresh pillows just for guests.
 If you don’t have a lot of extra room, put the pillows and guest bedding in Space Bags, suck out the air and stash the pancake-size package out of the way when not in use.

 Speaking of pillows.
 Avoid excessive piles of decorative throw pillows on the bed unless you have plenty of space where your guests can put them away.
-Your guests don’t need to fight the
+Your guests don’t need to

 By now, you’ve seen napkins manipulated, folded, stuffed, fanned, and generally transformed into countless, impossible shapes, ranging from absurd to “I wonder how they did that.”